Product

 Even if you keep all your current customer’s pricing unchanged, you’ll be able to boost your MRR growth going forward if your changes work.

-Your MRR growth rate is a vital SaaS metric that gives you an indication of how your business is doing over time.
+Your MRR growth rate is a vital SaaS metric that indicates the health of your business over time, and that goes both for your MRR and Net MRR growth rates

-You don’t have to obsess over the number on a daily basis.
+You don’t have to obsess over the number daily.
 Check it month to month to see how you’re trending.
-Then use the insights to create action items for the next few months.
+Then, use the insights to create action items for the next few months.

 You could focus on churn for one quarter, then do some pricing experiments another quarter.
 But at least you’ll have a plan.
 And since you have metrics in place, it’s easy to measure what works and what doesn’t.